snu-sf-class/pp202202-private/assignments/hw3/README.md

 Target codes: `NaiveEngine.scala`, `Matrix.scala`, `NDArray.scala`, `StackedArray.scala`, `Vector.scala`,
 `Linear.scala`, `ReLU.scala`, `Sequential.scala`.

 You cannot modify the other codes except the above target codes.

 Again, your score will be zero if you do not follow these rules.

 TIP: You don't have to understand anything about neural networks.

 All you need to know is the way to multiply two matrices.
+See the [wiki page](https://ko.wikipedia.org/wiki/행렬_곱셈)

 ## Grading